venkatram-dev/ml_spring_board/writeup.md

 <br>

-From the terminal console, We can see that the tracking update now, updates all tracks with lidar measurements, then with camera measurements.
-As per the  visualization, multiple tracks are updated with multiple measurements.
+From the terminal console, We can see that the tracking update first updates all tracks with lidar measurements, then with camera measurements.
+As per the  visualization, multiple tracks are updated.
 There are some ghost tracks, which get deleted after sometime.
 Finally there are 3 tracks.Tracks 0 and 1 are seen from the starting.
 Track 10 starts somewhere in the middle.
 RMSE for track 0 is 0.17.RMSE for track 1 is 0.10.
 RMSE for track 10 is 0.14.
 The performance is better now compared to lidar-only tracking.